Why is Aquatera going to begin providing water to the Town of Wembley?

 We send out a reminder notice 12 days after your bill due date, which is due 10 days later.
 If payment is still not received, a final notice is delivered on the Wednesday after the reminder notice was due.
 Disconnection will occur the following week if your bill remains unpaid.

-Yes.
-The Town of Wembley will be increasing wastewater rates in December and then again in May.
-This will be reflected on your Aquatera bill.
+The Town of Wembley increased wastewater rates in December and then again in May.
 These wastewater increases were not Aquatera rate increases - they were increases by the Town.

-You will see a marginal increase from Aquatera beginning in January, with the addition of our Franchise Fee (10 per cent paid back to the Town) and a 2.5 per cent increase in water rates in March 2019 to ensure your rates are aligned with other communities.
-The 2.5 per cent increase will equate to about $0.60 on the average bill.
+Customers saw a marginal increase from Aquatera beginning in January, with the addition of our Franchise Fee (10 per cent paid back to the Town) and a 2.5 per cent increase in water rates in March 2019 to ensure your rates are aligned with other communities.
+The 2.5 per cent increase equates to about $0.60 on the average bill.

 From December to July, there is a total increase of approximately $12.46 on the average bill.